How to Digitize the Enterprise Cash Cycle, Part 2: Payments

 There’s more to digitizing payment processing than just an online record.

-Digitizing payment processing means evaluating all of the payment options your business offers and removing as much manual work as possible — for both employees AND customers.
+Digitizing payment processing means evaluating all of your business’s payment options and removing as much manual work as possible — for both employees AND customers.

-Whatever the case, there’s likely a mix of checks, ACH deposits, wire transfers, credit and debit card payments, and possibly even cash.
+There’s likely a mix of checks, ACH deposits, wire transfers, credit and debit card payments, and possibly even cash.
 Determine what percentage of payment methods are used for a given time period.
-Let’s say you are a $100MM year business accepting payments across all payment methods.
+For example, let’s say you are a $100MM year business accepting payments across all payment methods.
 Your final tally might look something like this: